Skip to Main Content

 Requirements

-A video interview (you will receive instructions after submission of application)
+• 3 Video Responses (you will receive instructions after submission of application)

-Background check is required after admission
+• Background check is required after admission.

 BYU MFT Programs Admissions Guidelines

 Please read over the MFT program mission statement and Admissions Guidelines prior to completing your application.
-Within your statement of intent, please explain how you would contribute to the BYU MFT mission.

 MFT Programs Mission Statement